AntoineSoetewey/datanalyze/content/trainings.md

 ### Length

-The training takes place over 3 days or 6 half days.
+The training takes place over 3 full days or 6 half days.

 ## Data visualization with R